Issue categories

 close(), the code is still dangerous, because if an exception occurs before the call to

-close() will not be called and the memory issues can occur, or the file can be corrupted.
+close(), it will not be called and memory issues or file corruption could occur.

 f = open('/tmp/.deepsource.toml', 'r') f.write("config file.") f.close()

 with to open a file.
 The file class has some special built-in methods called